 Communication improves patient pathways

 In short, this decade has seen a revolution in knowledge of the disease.
 Targeted treatments have followed this knowledge and clinical trials have proven their effectiveness.
-Patients are more aware of their options and appropriately asking about them, and, through their on-going support of clinical trials, Ireland will keep in step with the rest of the world and perhaps one day find a cure for CLL.
+Patients are more aware of their options and appropriately asking about the.
+Through Ireland’s on-going support of clinical trials, they will keep in step and perhaps find a cure for CLL.